'It's Never Done This': Arkansas River Keeps Flooding, Testing Levees And Patience

 "It's been less busy than what we thought it would be," says Red Cross volunteer Jim Hewitt, standing in a nearly empty gymnasium filled with cots.
 "We'll be here until they don't need us anymore.
 It's going to take a long time for the water to go down."

 Even Cantu's sister-in-law and her family have refused to evacuate to the shelter.
-"She didn't want to leave, because it never happened before.
+"She didn't want to leave because it never happened before.
 Like, last time it hit it didn't even get to our parking lot," he says.
-"I'm, like, "yeah but this time it is.
+"I'm like, "Yeah, but this time it is.
 It's going to crest even more than record.'
 So you have to understand that, and leave.
 Or you might not survive this."

 Cantu says, so far, he hasn't been able to convince all his extended family to come to the shelter, and the water has cut off access to some neighborhoods, stranding those who stayed behind.